If you are trying to get your milk kefir grains will grow and multiply, there are a few things you can do to encourage their growth.

-If you are hoping your milk kefir grains will grow and multiply, there are a some things you can do to encourage them.
+Keep in mind that milk kefir grains are living things.
 Giving them everything they need while protecting them from stress is a must.
-Keep in mind that milk kefir grains are living things.
 The more grains you have, the more milk you will need to culture every day.

-WAYS TO ENCOURAGE MILK KEFIR GRAINS TO MULTIPLY
+5 WAYS TO ENCOURAGE MILK KEFIR GRAINS TO MULTIPLY

-Give Them an Optimal Temperature
+1. Give Them an Optimal Temperature

-Too cold and they are sluggish and slow to culture; too warm and they are very active and culture quickly.
+Too cold and they are sluggish and slow to culture; too warm and they are very active and culture quickly (which often times leads to curds and whey).
 Both extremes can put stress on the grains.

-Feed Them What They Need
+2. Feed Them What They Need

 Milk kefir grains can be used to culture coconut milk, but it can be hard on the grains if not done properly.
 Wait to culture coconut milk until your grains are fully active and culturing well.
 Be sure to alternate batches of coconut milk with dairy milk.
 If your grains are struggling, try several back-to-back batches in dairy milk.

-Feed Them Frequently
+3. Feed Them Frequently

 As kefir grains turn milk into kefir they are consuming the lactose in the milk.
 After a period of time, they may run out of food.
 If the grains do not receive new food (fresh milk), they can become stressed, and eventually they may starve and die.

-Keep the Grains Smaller
+4. Keep the Grains Smaller

-Agitate the Grains
+5. Agitate the Grains